Ella Jones

-Ella Jones is an American chromatographer, pastor, and politician who serves as the 12th mayor of Ferguson, Missouri.
+Ella Jones (born 1955) is an American chromatographer, pastor, and politician who serves as the 12th mayor of Ferguson, Missouri.
 A former member of the Ferguson City Council, Jones is the first African-American and woman elected mayor of the city.

 Education

 Jones earned a Bachelor of Arts degree in chemistry from the University of Missouri–St. Louis.

 Career

-Prior to entering politics, Jones was a high pressure liquid chromatographer.
+Prior to entering politics, Jones was a high-pressure liquid chromatographer.
 She worked at the Washington University School of Medicine and KV Pharmaceutical before becoming a sales director with Mary Kay.
-In April 2015, Jones was the first African-American elected to the Ferguson City Council, where she represented the city's first ward.
+In April 2015, Jones was elected to the Ferguson City Council, where she represented the city's first ward.
 In February 2020, Jones was selected to serve on the United States Environmental Protection Agency Local Government Advisory Committee.

 In the 2017 municipal election, Jones ran for mayor, receiving 42.77% of the vote.
 It was the city's first election after the shooting of Michael Brown and subsequent Ferguson unrest.

-In the June 2, 2020 mayoral election, Jones defeated fellow council member Heather Robinett.
+In the June 2, 2020, mayoral election, Jones defeated fellow council member Heather Robinett.
 Jones succeeded incumbent James Knowles III, a Republican who was unable to seek re-election due to term limits.
 On June 17, 2020, Jones was sworn in as the first black and female mayor of Ferguson.
+On April 4 2023, Jones was re-elected as mayor of Ferguson, winning a second term by 21 votes.

 She is also a pastor in the African Methodist Episcopal Church.